androidmaven/LocationBasedApp/README.md

 # LocationBasedApp
 A quick app a simple and light app allowing you to evaluate your distance from here to there.
 Free, simple and fast.
-A good use case is to measure the length/distance of farmlands etc using geographical co-ordinates.

 Major features:
 1. Runtime permission checks.